abhishekpratap476/hire_me/README.md

 an online service hiering website to run the application run the following commands
-  -> npm install   //to install dependencies related to code this appication consist of frontend, backent , tailwindcss
+  -> npm install   //to install dependencies related to code this application consist of frontend, backent , tailwindcss

 ## Run the below tailwindcss commands in vs code terminal
      cd my-app